Nuestra Belleza Latina 2013

-Nuestra Belleza Latina 2013 was the seventh season of Nuestra Belleza Latina and the seventh season to be aired on Univision.
-The season premiere was on March 10, 2013 at 8pm/7c and was aired every Sunday.
+Nuestra Belleza Latina 2013 is the seventh season of Nuestra Belleza Latina.
+The season premiered on Univision on March 10, 2013.

 The auditions were shown on the first show, prior to the final 12 are revealed.
 Auditions were held January through February 4, 2013 in seven major US cities (New York City, New York; Chicago, Illinois; Houston, Texas; Phoenix, Arizona; San Jose, California; Los Angeles, California; and Miami, Florida) and in San Juan, Puerto Rico.
 During the audition process, about 75 young women were given passes to the semi-finals in Miami.
 Two contestants were chosen from online Auditions, with the help of public votes.

 The winner of the contest will be awarded a contract to be one of the new personality faces on many of Univision's programs and award shows; a chance to win more than $250,000 in cash and prizes; a brand new car - Kia Forte; appear on the cover of Cosmopolitan en Español magazine and reign as Nuestra Belleza Latina for a year.
 This was the last season for Giselle Blondet to host.

 The winner of Nuestra Belleza Latina 2013 was Marisela Demontecristo from El Salvador.